“Alice: Would you tell me, please, which way I ought to go from here?

 – Lewis Carroll, Alice in Wonderland.

-In my last post, I explained a simplified methodology for goal setting based on the Five W and One H. However, if you really want to improve your chances of achieving your goals, I would like to suggest you use the S.M.A.R.T.E.R.
-Goal system that I taught my high-level executive coaching clients in the past.
+In my last post, I explained a simplified methodology for goal setting based on the Five W and One H. However, if you really want to improve your chances of achieving your goals, I would like to suggest you use the advanced goal setting system based on double S.M.A.R.T.E.R. goals.
+I’ve taught this to my high-level executive coaching clients for the past ten years.
 This will take more time on the front-end; yet, this process will help clarify your goal so you can accomplish it in the most efficient way possible.

 S – Specific and Significant